How Much Does It Cost to Set Up a Trust? A 2026 Guide

 Estate planning documents on a desk, considering the cost to set up a trust and will.

-If you own a home in California, the conversation about estate planning changes dramatically.
+If you own a home in California, your estate planning conversation gets serious.
 Your property is likely your most valuable asset, and its value alone can trigger a mandatory, expensive court process called probate if you only have a will.
-This isn’t a concern just for the ultra-wealthy; it’s a reality for millions of California families.
-Making the right choice is a critical financial decision that directly impacts how much of your home’s value is passed on to your loved ones versus being paid to the courts.
-Understanding the cost to set up a trust and will is essential to protecting your family’s biggest asset and ensuring your legacy is preserved.
+This isn’t a problem for the ultra-wealthy—it’s a reality for millions of California families.
+Making the right choice is a critical financial decision.
+It directly impacts how much of your home’s value goes to your loved ones versus the courts.
+Understanding the cost to set up a trust and will is essential to protecting your family’s biggest asset.

 Key Takeaways